top of page

 • living in the community (Perth metropolitan area)

-• have a diagnosis of mild cognitive impairment or experience memory issues
+• have a diagnosis of mild cognitive impairment or are experiencing memory issues

 • not meeting the physical activity guidelines (ie less than 150 minutes of moderate activity a week) and

-you might like to participate in our study, which is aimed at improving quality of life and physical health and reducing falls and cognitive decline.
+The study is aimed at improving quality of life and physical health and reducing falls and cognitive decline for people with mild cognitive impairment.

 For more information about the study please read below or contact Dr Elissa Burton (Lead Researcher) for more information on (08) 9266 4926.